 Gaining expert advice at the Learn About Your Land (LAYL) classes is guaranteed, but most landowners gain valuable perspectives from an unlikely source: their neighbors.
 “It was through another landowner’s experience we saw hope for our own land,” say Jerry and Christine Schmidt, Jackson County landowners and past LAYL participants.

-Randy Mell, UW-Extension’s LAYL program manager recognizes conversations among peers are valuable, “Personal experiences – small and large, positive and negative – make LAYL come alive for participants.”
+Randy Mell, one of UW-Extension’s Natural Resources Educators and LAYL coordinator recognizes conversations among peers are valuable, “Personal experiences – small and large, positive and negative – make LAYL come alive for participants.”

-Classes start in March and are offered in Black River Falls or Onalaska.
+Classes start in February and are being offered in Fennimore, Boscobel and Montello.
 Register for one or all of the following classes:

-- See all the steps involved in a successful timber sale from deciding which trees to cut or not cut to the final closeout of your sale.
+- Have a Stress-Free Timber Sale: You’ll be introduced to the steps and timeline involved in conducting a successful timber sale from deciding what to harvest to final closeout of your sale.
+(Montello)

 Don’t miss your chance to learn from the experts – and your neighbors.
 Register now!